31 Essential Painting Tools For Homeowners (Complete List)

-Painting is a potentially messy, somewhat slow going, but essential and rewarding home improvement job.
-Even a quick coat of paint to refresh an existing color can have a huge impact on a room.
-Creating feature walls, painting stunning alcoves, and giving a room a bright and bold new color can have a significant impact on the look and feel of that room.
+Painting is a messy, somewhat slow-going, but essential and rewarding home improvement job.
+Even a quick coat of paint to refresh an existing color can improve a room.
+Creating feature walls, painting stunning alcoves, and giving a room a bright and bold new color can significantly impact the look and feel of that room.
 Whether you’re a novice painter, a keen amateur, or even a seasoned professional, some tools are vital for painting.
 Below we’ll discuss 31 tools we consider to be necessary for the job.

 1. Wall Cleaner

-Preparation really is one of the most important elements of ensuring that you get the best finish.
+Preparation is one of the most critical elements to ensure you get the best finish.
 If you have dirty walls, you won’t get the best results.
 The paint will fail to adhere to greasy stains, while dirt and debris can cause shadows and prevent the paint from spreading evenly over the wall.

-A sander is suitable for helping to remove the paint from wood and one can be used on other surfaces, as a means of preparing the surface to accept paint.
-It can also be used to work the primer, once this has been applied, and to ensure that the paint holds.
-A manual sanding block is suitable for small jobs, but you may want a larger and electric version for big jobs.
+A sander is suitable for removing the paint from wood, and one can be used on other surfaces to prepare the surface to accept paint.
+It can also be used to work the primer once applied and to ensure that the paint holds.
+A manual sanding block is suitable for small jobs, but you may want an electric sander for big jobs.

-As well as the sander itself, you will need sandpaper to use with it.
-Ensure the sandpaper works with your chosen type of sander, and choose relatively fine sandpaper.
+As well as the sander, you will need sandpaper to use with it.
+Ensure the sandpaper works with your sander, and use relatively fine sandpaper.

-Spackling paste, or putty, will be essential for the best looking walls.
-Whether you find that you have pulled a few small areas of plaster out while stripping wallpaper down, or there are multiple nail and screw holes in the wall, this filler putty will fill in the holes and can be prepped and painted once it is dry.
+Spackling paste, or putty, is essential to produce the best-looking walls.
+Whether you find that you have pulled a few small areas of plaster out while stripping wallpaper down or there are multiple nail and screw holes in the wall, filler putty will fill in the holes and can be prepped and painted once it is dry.

-If you’re working in bathrooms or around pipes, caulk will also be an important element in your painting arsenal.
-It seals edges and will also accept paint when treated properly.
+If you’re working in bathrooms or around pipes, caulk is also an important element in your painting arsenal.
+It seals edges and will accept paint when cured properly.

 7. Removal Strips

 The humble screwdriver should be ever-present in your tool belt or pocket.
-In the case of painting, you will need to remove things like base plates, so that you can paint in behind the plate.
-Depending on the room that you’re painting, there may be other occasions when this tool will prove essential.
+In the case of painting, you will need to remove the base plates to paint behind the plate.
+Depending on the room you’re painting, there may be other occasions when the screwdriver will prove essential.

 It is always a good idea to have a pencil on hand.
-You may need to mark out some measurements to ensure that you don’t paint too far or that you paint far enough.
+You may need to make measurements to ensure that you don’t paint too far or far enough.
 Whatever the reason, being caught without a pencil is a nuisance, and they don’t take up a lot of room in your painter’s bag.

 10. Painter’s Pants

-Or, you can keep your pencil in your painter’s pants, although we probably wouldn’t recommend it.
-Painter’s pants are essential, though, because they include loops to hold items like brushes and poles.
-They have extra pockets, including extra-large pockets, too.
-They also enable you to keep your scruffy jeans for doing the gardening and your everyday jeans for wearing everyday.
+Painter’s pants are essential because they include loops to hold items like brushes and poles.
+They have extra pockets, including extra-large pockets.
+They also enable you to keep your scruffy jeans for gardening and yard work.

 11. Painter’s Tape

-Painter’s tape, which is usually blue tape, is easily applied to walls and door frames.
-Paint will not leak through it or bleed behind it, and once you’ve finished painting, it can be easily removed from the wall to leave you with sharp edges and a great looking paint finish.
+Painter’s tape, which is usually blue, is easy to apply to walls and door frames.
+Paint will not leak through or bleed behind it, and once you’ve finished painting, it can be easily removed from the wall to leave you with sharp edges and a great-looking finish.

 12. Tape Reel

 The tape reel is a simpler and more convenient way to apply the tape.
-And we all know that if something is simpler and more convenient, it is more likely that we will do it and do it well.
+And we all know that if something is simpler and more convenient, it is more likely that we will try it.

 13. Metal Paint Tray

-The paint tray you choose will determine a lot about the type of paint job you do.
-The tray doesn’t have to be anything special, but we do recommend that it has a hook or legs that allow you to hook it onto the ladder when you’re painting higher surfaces.
+The paint tray you choose will determine the type of paint job you do.
+The tray doesn’t have to be anything special, but we recommend that it has a hook or legs that allow you to attach it to the ladder when you’re painting higher surfaces.

 14. Tray Liners